aleshaleksey/fansys23/01-quick-start.md

 # FanSys23 Quick-start

 ## Forwards
-This is a fantasy roleplaying system optimised for balance that uses 2d12 for its core roll.
+This is a fantasy role-playing system optimised for balance that uses 2d12 for its core roll.
 It is meant for games with a focus on small group combat and exploration, with an emphasis on the balance between mundane and supernatural.
 ___

 ## Scope and Pace of the game